 Nurses who enjoy working in labor and delivery, or mother-baby units in the hospital, may benefit from choosing this specialty.
-WHNPs, however, differ from Certified Nurse Midwives in that they promote women’s health through the lifespan.
+WHNPs, however, differ from Certified Nurse Midwives in that they promote women’s health throughout the lifespan.

-WHNPs often provide primary care services with a focus around gynecology or pregnancy management for low-risk patients.
+WHNPs often provide primary care services with a focus on gynecology or pregnancy management for low-risk patients.
 They perform wellness exams and provide education for expecting mothers.
 Many also conduct labs to investigate symptoms or as part of routine health maintenance.

 Nurse Practitioner Specialties: Psychiatric/Mental Health Nurse Practitioner

 PMHNPs work with patients with mental health conditions such as depression, schizophrenia, bipolar disorder, and anxiety.
-They provide patients with counseling, resources, medication management and monitoring, and may also prescribe therapies such as cognitive behavioral therapy.
+They provide patients with counseling, resources, medication management, and monitoring, and may also prescribe therapies such as cognitive-behavioral therapy.